 Master of Science in Nursing Program

-The Master of Science in Nursing (MSN), the first professional degree in nursing at Vanderbilt, prepares nurse practitioners, nurse-midwives, health systems managers, nurse informaticists, clinical nurse specialists and clinical nurse leaders.
+The Master of Science in Nursing (MSN), the first professional degree in nursing at Vanderbilt, prepares nurse practitioners, nurse-midwives, health systems managers, and nurse informatics.

 The goals of the MSN program are to prepare:

 - graduates for advanced practice roles including primary care nurse practitioners, patient-focused, systems-focused and business-focused managers, nurse-midwives, and specialty care nurse practitioners who have expertise and advanced knowledge in a specialty area.

 - seekers of new knowledge by means of critical thinking, creative reasoning, and scientific investigation in relation to nursing practice and nursing science,

 disseminators of nursing knowledge and research to consumers and professionals.